maelle/simplymaelle/content/post/2022-04-08-xml/index.md

 At the beginning of this blog I liked extracting data from websites.
 I did that with [regular expressions](/2017/03/07/blinddates/).
 Now I know better and would [wrangle HTML as HTML](/2021/01/15/beanie-baby/).
 Goodbye, [`stringr::str_detect()`](https://stringr.tidyverse.org/reference/str_detect.html), hello, [`xml2::xml_find_all()`](http://xml2.r-lib.org/reference/xml_find_all.html).

-A package that's especially useful for web scraping is [rvest by Hadley Wickham](https://rvest.tidyverse.org/).
+A package that's especially useful for web scraping is [rvest by Hadley Wickham](https://rvest.tidyverse.org/). rvest builds upon selectr, and will write XPath for you.

 ### pkgdown